Learn

 College JumpStart Scholarship

-This scholarship opportunity is open to high school juniors along with sophomores and seniors.
+This scholarship opportunity is open to high school juniors, sophomores, and seniors.
 College undergrads and nontraditional students are also eligible.
 There isn’t a minimum GPA requirement, and financial need is not considered.
 Applicants must write an essay showcasing their passion for pursuing their education.

 • Award: $1,000